abarrows/template-nextjs-ui/README.md

 ## Deployments & Releases

 We use GitHub Actions to deploy this project.
-More information on how to deploy using GitHub Actions here: [GitHub Action Deployments](https://amuniversal.atlassian.net/wiki/spaces/TD/pages/3445784596/Deploying+a+New+Application#GitHub-Action-Deployments)
+More information on the reusable workflows I help setup, [here](https://github.com/Andrews-McMeel-Universal/reusable_workflows)